-Bill Conway has been principal of the school since 2007 and has a career spanning 30 years in education as a teacher and principal.
+Bruce Russell has been principal of the school since 2020 and has an international career spanning 30 years in education as a teacher and principal.
 His background has included experience in a vast array of education environments around the world.
 In seeking a better alternative to the way society educates children, he was drawn to Montessori and is committed to the philosophy.